ChangLiu-DrPatient/ChangLiu-DrPatient.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD student in Computational Biology
+    - course: PhD student in Machine Learning
       institution: School of Computer Science, Carnegie Mellon University
       year: 2028 (est)
     - course: BEng in Computer Science